 We Can Treat Your BVD

-At The Niagra Vision Therapy Centre at Dr. Hopkins & Associates, we diagnose and treat a wide range of visual problems.
+At The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we diagnose and treat a wide range of visual problems.
 The first step is to schedule a functional visual evaluation, where we will assess a host of visual skills like eye teaming, tracking, and focusing.